zckrs/Tree-of-Savior-Lua-Mods/README.md

 To remove an addon, delete or comment out the dofile line in addons/addonloader.lua.

+# Roadmap

+* Phase out addon loader and convert all current addons to ipfs only.
+All addons going forward will be ipfs only.
+* Refresh experience viewer.
+Remove dependencies on hooks as none of them are needed at all.
+Clean up the look with a new skin and fix up the formatting.
+Add context menu for all options such as showing and hiding any column.
+* Move system menu button to generic utility file.
+Create popup menu like the system menu functions today.
+Any addon can call into this to add a button.
+Will allow things like toggling expviewer and opening settings for each addon.
+* Finish and release developer console.
+This will have some utility methods and override print so anything using print() will pipe to this window as some form of stdout.
+* Create draggable window for monster tracker that keeps track of all monster kills on current map and shows their reward.

 # Disclaimer

 IMC has said that addons are allowed. https://forum.treeofsavior.com/t/stance-on-addons/141262/24